rjadarfio/Hello-World/README.md

 # Hello-World
-Just learning how to use GitHub\n
+Just learning how to use GitHub
-Hey this looks like a coding IDE\n
+Hey this looks like a coding IDE
 Just a simple exercise...